 Accidental downloading of viruses and other malware is unfortunately commonplace.
 Be sure to set the standards on message content, encryption and file retention.

 5. Company Owned Mobile Devices

-Minimum requirements of employees utilizing company owned devices should include protecting their devices from theft, and password protection in accordance with your company’s password policy.
+The minimum requirements of employees utilizing company-owned devices should include protecting their devices from theft, and password protection in accordance with your company’s password policy.